LUSHDigital/monkeywrench/README.md

 # Monkey Wrench
-A Golang library for interfacing with Google Cloud Spanner
+A Golang library for interfacing with Google Cloud Spanner.

+Spanner, monkey wrench, get it?
+They're both tools, get it?...sigh

 ## Installation
 Install the package as normal: